Program Counter Summit: “No to war – no to NATO”

 Moderation: Kate Hudson (CND, UK); Reiner Braun (IPB, Germany)

 The workshops combine analytic elements with the discussion of strategies and actions.
 Most workshops will be in English, with (limited) translations when possible.
-Simultaneous translations in workshop h.
+Simultaneous translations in workshop 7.

-Reports from the working groups with the focus on: what to do (max.
-20 min.)
+Short impressions from the working groups with the focus on: what to do (max.
+15 min.)

 “Future non-violent actions against war, NATO and militarization – for peace, justice and disarmament”

-Pat Elder (World Beyond War, USA), Oleg Bodrov, (Russia), Katrien Neyt (ABVV/FGTB, Belgium), Édith Boulanger (Non à l’OTAN, Non à la guerre, France), Ewa Groszewska (Poland, tbc) Reiner Braun (IPB, Germany)
+Pat Elder (World Beyond War, USA), Oleg Bodrov, (Russia), Katrien Neyt (ABVV/FGTB, Belgium), Édith Boulanger (Non à l’OTAN, Non à la guerre, France), Ewa Groszewska (Social Forum of Exchanging Opinions, Poland), Reiner Braun (IPB, Germany)

-(Béatrice Fihn (ICAN, SW), Ludo De Brabander (Vrede Belgium) / Kristine Karch (No-to-War No-to-Nato, Germany)
+Ludo De Brabander (Vrede vzw, Belgium) / Kristine Karch (No to War – No to Nato, Germany)

 Counter summit “No to war – No to NATO”